noorihs/BookScape/README.md

 The primary goal was to develop a solution that meets users’ needs while providing efficient product management tools for administrators.

 1. Technologies Used
-	•	Frontend: HTML, CSS, and JavaScript were used to design a clear and responsive user interface.
+•Frontend: HTML, CSS, and JavaScript were used to design a clear and responsive user interface.
-	•	Backend: PHP was chosen to handle server-side operations, such as managing users, orders, and products.
+•Backend: PHP was chosen to handle server-side operations, such as managing users, orders, and products.
-	•	Database: MySQL was used to store information about books, users, orders, and reviews.
+•Database: MySQL was used to store information about books, users, orders, and reviews.

-2. Architecture
+3. Architecture
-	•	Simplified MVC Model: A separation between frontend pages and backend operations was implemented for better organization.
+•Simplified MVC Model: A separation between frontend pages and backend operations was implemented for better organization.

-3. Complementary Tools
+4. Complementary Tools
-	•	Visual Studio Code: The main development environment.
+•Visual Studio Code: The main development environment.
-	•	PhpMyAdmin: An interface for managing the MySQL database.
+•PhpMyAdmin: An interface for managing the MySQL database.